 For hot drink lovers who enjoy green tea but want to keep a handle on anxiety, matcha is a great option.
+If you deal with social anxiety but want a boost of energy, look no further!
 It can be purchased in powder form and used in all kinds of recipes for an earthy green tea flavour.

 Matcha can help with anxiety because it contains an amino acid called L-theanine.
 It slows the racing mind by lowering the level of excitatory brain chemicals linked to stress and anxiety.